medplum/medplum/packages/docs/docs/fhir-datastore/resource-history.md

 ![Raw Page](raw-page.png)

-## Accessing the \_history Endpoint
+## Accessing the /\_history Endpoint

-The history of a resouce can also be viewed by accessing the `\_history` endpoint in the FHIR API.
+The history of a resouce can also be viewed by accessing the `/_history` endpoint in the FHIR API.
 This endpoint allows you to retrieve the history of an individual resource, a resource type, or all resources in your system.

-To access the `\_history` endpoint, make a GET request to the url of the desired resource or resource type.
+To access the `/_history` endpoint, make a GET request to the url of the desired resource or resource type.

-The Mepdlum SDK also provides the `readHistory` helper function to access the `\_history` endpoint.
+The Mepdlum SDK also provides the `readHistory` helper function to access the `/_history` endpoint.

 <Tabs groupId="language">
   <TabItem value="ts" label="Typescript">